top of page

 No one has magic mold x-ray goggles.
 Sometimes finding mold is extremely difficult.
 That said, we are very good at it.
 We have a trained eye for key indicators such as minor water damage or discoloration.
 We also know the right spots to look.
 We also have the right equipment and use more progressive sampling techniques than most other mold assessors.
 It’s not uncommon that we find issues that were previously missed.

 • I already took samples.
-What’s the point of having you do mold testing?
+What’s the point of having you do mold sampling?

 The main difference is the visual assessment.
 We also have specialized equipment to help us find issues.
 Although you may have conducted sampling with ERMI/HERTSMI or test plates or other methods, our goal is to find the sources of the mold that showed up on those samples.
-We also may conduct additional sampling to assist in locating sources and to otherwise assess mold levels in relation to your health issues.
+We will always discuss sampling with you and will only conduct samples that you approve.

 • Do you assess apartments and other rentals?